AndrewKeig/node-plates/readme.md

 ### Introduction

-node-plates - node.js boilerplate using express, socket.io, mongooose, jquery.mobile & html 5 mobile/web application.
+node-plates is a node.js boilerplate using express, socket.io, mongooose, jquery.mobile & html 5 mobile/web application.

 ### More here